MUBlockchain/React-Website/README.md

 # Miami University Blockchain Club Website

 Built with React, React-Scroll, and Material-UI.
-Deployed using Netlify.
+Deployed using GitHub Pages.

 ## How to Run Locally